ppoiissbsjksms/nkn-commercial/README.md

 - Install nkn-commercial automatically at first boot.
 (No need to login root to install)
 - Suitable for VPS provider without support of One-Click Deploy.
 Tested on Vultr and UpCloud.
 - No FEE, No Donation.
 Use as you like.
 Feel free to change the script to suit your purpose.
-- Please tell me if you success to deploy node at VPS provder other than Vultr and UpCloud.
-I will update it at README.

 ## Requirement
 - VPS
 - At least 1 core CPU / 1 gb memory/ 25 gb storage